Young women and men are diverging on politics. Why this gender gap matters.

 Why We Wrote This

 During the Trump and Biden administrations, young women lurched left on abortion, the environment, and guns, in contrast to young men.
-News events drove some those shifts, along with Gen Z’s reliance on social media, with its algorithm-driven feeds, for information.
+News events drove some of those shifts, along with Generation Z’s reliance on social media, with its algorithm-driven feeds, for information.

 An August New York Times/Siena College poll of swing states found women under 30 favoring Ms. Harris by almost 40 points while men of that same age group favored Mr. Trump by 13 points.
 A Harvard poll released this week found 70% of young women nationwide backing the vice president, compared with 53% of young men.

 The trend could impact far more than this election – suggesting a future red-blue divide shaped more by gender than geography.
-If women in the rising generation are becoming dramatically more liberal, while men stay closer to the middle or even move right, that has implications not just for politics but for dating, marriage, and social cohesion overall.
+If women in the rising generation are becoming dramatically more liberal, while men stay closer to the middle or even move right, that has implications not just for politics but also for dating, marriage, and social cohesion overall.

 “I don’t think this is going to be one of those things we look back on and say, ‘Oh we made a big fuss over this for nothing,’” says Elaine Kamarck of the Brookings Institution.